-An AVL tree is a subtype of binary search tree.
-Named after it's inventors Adelson, Velskii and Landis, AVL trees have the property of dynamic self-balancing in addition to all the properties exhibited by binary search trees.
+An AVL tree is a type of binary search tree.
+Named after it's inventors Adelson, Velskii, and Landis, AVL trees have the property of dynamic self-balancing in addition to all the other properties exhibited by binary search trees.

 A BST is a data structure composed of nodes.
 It has the following guarantees:

-- Each child node has zero, one or two child nodes, and so on.
+- Each child node has zero, one, or two child nodes

 AVL trees have an additional guarantee:

-AVL trees have a worst case lookup, insert and delete time of O(log n).
+AVL trees have a worst case lookup, insert, and delete time of

 AVL Insertion Process

-- If there is an imbalance in left child of right subtree, then you perform a left-right rotation.
+- If there is an imbalance in the left child's right sub-tree, perform a left-right rotation

-- If there is an imbalance in left child of left subtree, then you perform a right rotation.
+- If there is an imbalance in the left child's left sub-tree, perform a right rotation

-- If there is an imbalance in right child of right subtree, then you perform a left rotation.
+- If there is an imbalance in the right child's right sub-tree, perform a left rotation

-- If there is an imbalance in right child of left subtree, then you perform a right-left rotation.
+- If there is an imbalance in the right child's left sub-tree, perform a right-left rotation

 AVL Tree Rotations

-In LL Rotation every node moves one position to left from the current position.
+In left rotations, every node moves one position to left from the current position.

-In RR Rotation every node moves one position to right from the current position.
+In right rotations, every node moves one position to right from the current position.

-The LR Rotation is combination of single left rotation followed by single right rotation.
-In LR Rotation, first every node moves one position to left then one position to right from the current position.
+First, every node moves one position to the left, then one position to the right from the current position.

-The RL Rotation is combination of single right rotation followed by single left rotation.
-In RL Rotation, first every node moves one position to right then one position to left from the current position.
+First, every node moves one position to the right then, then one position to the left from the current position.

 Application of AVL Trees

-AVL trees are beneficial in the cases where you are designing some database where insertions and deletions are not that frequent but you have to frequently look-up for the items present in there.
+AVL trees are beneficial in cases like a database where insertions and deletions are not that frequent, but you frequently check for entries.